-The City of Pembroke Pines/FSU Charter Elementary School made the following significant amendments to budget: Several amendments were made to the budgeted revenues in the amount of \$218,235.
-An amendment was made to the IDEA grant in the amount of \$81,088.
-An amendment was made to Florida Education Finance Program in the amount of \$75,830, and an amendment was made to Governor's A+ funds in the amount of \$61,317.
+The City of Pembroke Pines/FSU Charter Elementary School made the following significant amendments to budget: Several amendments were made to the budgeted revenues in the amount of \$270,613.
+An amendment was made to the IDEA grant in the amount of \$71,275.
+An amendment was made to Florida Education Finance Program in the amount of \$117,090.
+An amendment was made to Governor's A+ funds in the amount of \$60,525.
+An amendment was made to Food Sales in the amount of \$12,148, and amendments were made to School Lunch Reimbursement grants in the amount of \$9,575.

-Amendments were made to the budgeted expenditures in the amount of \$218,235.
-The narrative that follows include the \$15,722 capital outlay amendments.
-Amendments were made to K-3 Basic in the amount of \$94,007.
-Amendments were made to 4-8 Basic in the amount of \$52,342.
-Amendments were made to Exceptional Student Education (ESE) program in the amount of \$36,100.
-Amendments were made to substitute teachers in the amount of \$6,860.
-Amendments were made to guidance services in the amount of \$1,377.
-Amendments were made to instructional media services in the amount of (\$4,850).
-Amendments were made to school administration in the amount of (\$1,281).
-Amendments were made to facilities acquisition and construction in the amount of (\$6,958).
-Amendments were made to student transportation services in the amount of \$9,050.
-Amendments were made to operation of school in the amount of \$35,300.
-Amendments were made to child care supervision in the amount of (\$3,712).
+Amendments were made to the budgeted expenditures in the amount of \$184,667.
+Amendments were made to K-3 Basic in the amount of \$26,058.
+Amendments were made to 4-8 Basic in the amount of \$16,282.
+Amendments were made to Exceptional Student Education (ESE) program in the amount of \$15,955.
+Amendments were made to substitute teachers in the amount of \$11,675.
+Amendments were made to guidance services in the amount of \$1,128.

+Amendments were made to instructional media services in the amount of \$2,485.
+Amendments were made to school administration in the amount of (\$12,133).
+Amendments were made to facilities acquisition and construction in the amount of (\$18,763).
+Amendments were made to student transportation services in the amount of \$43,684.
+Amendments were made to operation of school in the amount of \$58,659.
+Amendments were made to child care supervision in the amount of \$8,124.
+Amendments were made to interest expense in the amount of \$3,706.
+Amendments were made to capital outlay in the amount of \$27,807.

-After appropriations were amended, as described above, actual revenues were \$215,225 above final budget amounts; and actual expenditures were \$6,258 above final budget amounts.
+After appropriations were amended, as described above, actual revenues and expenditures were below final budgeted amounts by \$32,357 and \$12,014, respectively.